Trump leaves military hospital and enters ‘uncharted territory’

 The White House did not respond to specific questions about the equipment and staffing it would provide, but spokesman Judd Deere wrote in an email that “every precaution necessary,” including the use of personal protective equipment, would be taken to protect Trump and staffers “consistent with CDC guidelines and best practices.”

-“President Trump will continue to receive around-the-clock medical care and monitoring from his Physician and a team of dedicated physicians and nurses in the White House Medical Unit who function out of a state-of-the-art clinic,” Deere wrote.

-He said physical access to the president would be “significantly limited.”
+Trump will continue to receive around-the-clock medical care from a state-of-the-art clinic, Deere wrote, and physical access to him would be “significantly limited.”

-The degree of monitoring available from a staff of physicians, nurses and physician assistants could be important for a patient such as Trump, whose risk factors include his age and weight, and who may be contagious for days to come.
+The degree of monitoring available from medical staff could be important for a patient such as Trump, whose risk factors include his age and weight, and who may be contagious for days to come.

 “I think he has to be assumed to be infectious,” said William Schaffner, a professor of infectious diseases at Vanderbilt University Medical School.